-MEDICARE SET-ASIDE ALLOCATION FOR WORKERS COMPENSATION CASES
+MEDICARE SET-ASIDE ALLOCATION FOR WORKERS COMPENSATION AND LIABILITY SETTLEMENTS

 The Center for Medicare and Medicaid Services (CMS) has stated that all workers' compensation cases where the injured party is a Medicare recipient or is expected to be a recipient within 30 months of date of settlement, or if the amount of settlement is over $250,000, Medicare' s interests must be considered.
 A Medicare Set-Aside Allocation amount is determined through the analysis of the particular case.
 Medicare considers the allocation to be the primary fund for paying Medicare covered expenses compensable to the injury.
 Once the allocation amount is exhausted, Medicare becomes the primary payor of the Medicare covered expenses for the compensable injury.

 The Centers for Medicare and Medicaid Services' interest be protected

 The Centers for Medicare and Medicaid Services have monetary rights against plaintiffs, plaintiff attorneys and plaintiff advisors when the services' interest is not protected

 The Centers for Medicare and Medicaid Services have double recovery rights against insurance carriers, their legal counsel and their advisors when the interest of the services' is not protected